-The net amount of tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the balance sheet.
+The net amount of tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.
 Current and deferred tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
 In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.